st-sw/I2cReadWriteUtility/README.md

 It is an easy to use USB-to-I2C dongle, based on a low cost STM32 evaluation board. <br/>
 It can also control the GPIOs pins @3.3V (set or get level '0' or '1'). <br/>

-It is a usefull tool if you need to quickly read or modify the internal registers of a silicon device, without having the time to develop your own firmware for your platform.
-It is mainly usefull during prototyping phase or evaluation phase.
+It is a useful tool if you need to quickly read or modify the internal registers of a silicon device, without having the time to develop your own firmware for your platform.
+It is mainly useful during prototyping phase or evaluation phase.

 The Software is free of charge. <br/>
 The hardware is based on the cheap version of ARM Cortex-M0 evaluation boards from STMicroelectronics : the popular STM32 Nucleo Boards, which are compatible with Arduino shields.